0xseljarida/Inception/NOTES.md

 **A container is a process given both:** a fabricated view, and a budget.

-**None of it was built for Docker.** Mount namespaces came from Plan 9, cgroups from Google's datacenters, union filesystems from live CDs.
-In 2013 Solomon Hykes and his team at dotCloud combined these existing pieces into one tool and called it Docker.
+**LXC put the two together first.** In 2008, five years before Docker, LXC combined namespaces and cgroups straight from the mainline kernel and called the result a container.
+The pieces themselves were never built for this: mount namespaces came from Plan 9, cgroups from Google's datacenters, union filesystems from live CDs.

+**So containers already existed and already worked.** Docker arrived in 2013 to solve a different problem.

 ---